BoudhraaDhia7/miniProject/README.md

 Welcome to SimpleCI/CDPipeline, beginner guide to the exciting world of DevOps.
 This mini-project is designed to introduce you to key DevOps concepts and tools in a clear and easy-to-understand way.
 You'll learn about Docker, Jenkins, and Kubernetes, and see how they work together in real-world scenarios.

 ## Key Features
-- `Docker Basics`: Learn how to use Docker to create containers for a simple web application.
-We'll cover how to build and manage these containers.
+- `Docker Basics:` Get started with Docker and containerization.

-- Jenkins for Automation: Discover how Jenkins can automate your workflow.
-You'll set up a Jenkins pipeline that takes care of testing and integrating your code automatically.
+- `Jenkins for Automation:` Set up a basic Jenkins pipeline for automation.

-- Intro to Kubernetes: Get to know Kubernetes, a tool that helps manage your containers.
-We'll show you the basics of how it works and why it's useful.
+- `Intro to Kubernetes:` Understand the fundamentals of Kubernetes for container management.

-- Simple Testing: We'll guide you through setting up basic tests for your application to make sure everything works as expected.
+- `Simple Testing:` Learn how to write and run simple tests.

-- Easy CI/CD: Understand the steps of Continuous Integration and Continuous Deployment in a way that's easy to grasp.
+- `Easy CI/CD:` Understand the steps of Continuous Integration and Continuous Deployment in a way that's easy to grasp.

 ## Installation